agathver/game-of-life/README.md

 ## Usage

-java -jar game-of-life.jar org.example.gameoflife.App EPOCHS [initial state file]
+java -jar build/libs/game-of-life.jar p EPOCHS [initial state file]

 The initial state file describes the initial state of the cells.
 If not supplied, data is read from STDIN